Alexander Pavlenko: Case aftermath

 Subsequently, the verdict was annulled by the Supreme Court of Russia on the recommendation of the European Court of Human Rights.
-On November 1, 2011, the Altai Regional Court issued a new conviction, to which Pavlenko was sentenced to 13 years imprisonment and 4 months.
+On 1 November 2011, the Altai Regional Court issued a new conviction, to which Pavlenko was sentenced to 13 years imprisonment and 4 months.
 In January 2012, the Supreme Court of Russia again reversed the verdict and sent the criminal case for a new trial.
 On the charges of killing two girls and committing sexual acts against one of them, Pavlenko was acquitted.
 In connection to the case's revision, his sentence was reduced to 13 years and expired in February 2014.

-In connection to the case of the "Maniac Policeman", which received a great public response in Barnaul, cleansing of the ranks of law enforcement agencies were carried out.
+In connection to the case of the "Maniac Policeman", which received a great public response in Barnaul, cleansing of the ranks of law enforcement agencies was carried out.
 Pavlenko was dismissed, but later the prosecutor of the Zheleznodorozhny District, Petr Gossen, was reinstated.